Skip to content

 The lab looks heavy (31 services across the estate) but almost all of it is lightweight Python mocks.
 The only real compute is Ollama local inference on dev + ds (~5 tok/s at 2 vCPU); ml runs 13 mock services + a lightweight Ray scheduler; app/attack are proxies/tooling; the k8s node is a single-node k3s.
 So the sizing is driven by two facts:

-• Ollama is CPU-bound → dev + ds use c6i.large (non-burstable, guaranteed 100% CPU) so sustained multi-attendee inference never hits the t3 CPU-credit cliff.
+• Ollama is CPU-bound → dev + ds use c6i.xlarge (non-burstable, guaranteed 100% CPU) so sustained multi-attendee inference never hits the t3 CPU-credit cliff.

-• Everything else is idle-light → ml drops from the original 4×-oversized t3.xlarge to t3.large; app/attack to t3.small; k8s to t3.medium.
+• Everything else is idle-light → ml drops from the original 4×-oversized t3.xlarge to t3.large; app to t3.small; k8s to t3.medium.
+The attack box is t3.large (8 GB), bumped from t3.small to host ~25 concurrent seat shells plus the tool.

 • ARM/Graviton is blocked — Weaviate and Qdrant ship x86-only binaries and ds needs both — so all nodes are x86.
 (Graviton would otherwise save ~20%.)